cristina-v-melnic/explorers-dsr-39/README.md

 ## Getting the best results
-Our best result can be reproduced by running all the cells in the following notebook:
+Our best results can be reproduced by running all the cells in the following notebooks:
 ```
-notebooks\<notebook_name>
+notebooks\July-19-Model-both-cities

+notebooks\model_by_city
 ```

 Upon running all the contents, an ouput file in the submission format will appear in the same folder.